Dipylon Amphora: Description

-Historical Context
+Historical context

 The Ancient Greeks had a plethora of inspiration from the surrounding regions' cultures, but the shift of political and social power presumably impacted the intake of artistic reference towards the Geometric style.
 Concerning the collapse of the Mycenaean culture, contact became closed off from highly developed surrounding Eastern empires that the Greeks referred to for artistry and innovation.
 As a result, it is assumed that many artists were compelled to return to Greek-rooted forms of art.
 Basketry and weaving were just some of the crafts possibly utilized for depicting visual motifs within Geometric vase painting.
 These types of crafts were first thought to be integrated by the Dipylon Master within the Geometric style, and would also elucidate why their works are amidst of some of the first figural scenes discerned on Greek vessels since the fall of the Mycenaean civilization.

-Funerary Rituals
+Funerary rituals

 The Dipylon amphora illustrates the funerary practices of Athen's wealthy population, which is proven by its location at the aristocratic cemetery.
 These kraters and amphorae were positioned upright over the graves as markers and possibly functioned as libation chutes, as postulated by R.M.
 Cook.
 Alternatively, Jeffery M. Hurwit suggests that the vase not only received offerings, but served mainly as a commemorative piece; it symbolized the noblewoman's memorial monument and signified her tomb.
 Athenians in previous centuries would cremate the dead and place their ashes in the properly designated vessels.
 However, this shifted when inhumations resurfaced in Greek religious practice and culture; and as a result the remains were placed underneath the amphorae and kraters, which is signified by the findings near and under the Dipylon Amphora.

 Subject

 This funerary monument's size emphasizes the seemingly elite status of the deceased who is also presumed to be a woman, due to the vases commonly indicating the gender: kraters for men and amphorae for women.
 There is further evidence in the graves at the Dipylon cemetery containing items of wealthy women that indicated their status; these artifacts were discovered by amongst and within the large-belly handled amphorae.
 Painted amphorae of this size were made as grave markers.
 It is presumed that the vase was solely created for the dead woman depicted on the frieze.

-In the frieze, the woman's body is shown lying on a bier; depicted on top of the her is a checkered shroud that covers her entirely from the top of her head to her feet.
+In the frieze, the woman's body is shown lying on a bier; depicted on top of her is a checkered shroud that covers her entirely from the top of her head to her feet.
 Interestingly, the pall curves around the deceased to provide clarity for the audience of the piece so they can recognize the dedication of this individual.
 The nearby figures surrounding the noblewoman are likely grieving friends and family; all of the members of the funeral are shown displaying a symbolic gesture of intense grief in which the hands are elevated towards the head.